marcelsafont/commerce-exercise/README.md

 This is an API Rest service for a shop that sells online courses.

 Before start, user must copy `config/config-example.js` and create a `config/config.js`.
 It is in the file we are going to define port, database url, expiration time for the token and secret seed for password encryption.

+## Requirements

+`node >= 12`

 ## Manual local installation